Animal feed: History

 The US Animal Drug Availability Act 1996, passed during the Clinton era, was the first attempt in that country to regulate the use of medicated feed.

 In 1997, in response to outbreaks of Bovine spongiform encephalopathy, commonly known as mad cow disease, the United States and Canada banned a range of animal tissues from cattle feed.
 Feed bans in United States (2009) Canada (2007) expanded on this, prohibiting the use of potentially infectious tissue in all animal and pet food and fertilizers.

 Forage

 A herdsman from the Maasai people watches as his cattle graze in the Ngorongoro crater, Tanzania.

 Nutrition

 In agriculture today, the nutritional needs of farm animals are well understood and may be satisfied through natural forage and fodder alone, or augmented by direct supplementation of nutrients in concentrated, controlled form.
 The nutritional quality of feed is influenced not only by the nutrient content, but also by many other factors such as feed presentation, hygiene, digestibility, and effect on intestinal health.

 Feed additives provide a mechanism through which these nutrient deficiencies can be resolved, improving animal rate of growth, health, and well-being.
 Many farm animals have a diet largely consisting of grain-based ingredients because of the higher costs of quality feed.

+Major ingredients

+Insects

+Insects may be able to supplement livestock feed, as they can transform low-value organic waste into nutritious products.

+On the other hand, insect production presents a number of unresolved environmental challenges.
+Insect farms require constant heating at around 30 °C, resulting in high energy consumption.
+According to a study commissioned by the UK government, insects emit 5 to 13 times more greenhouse gases than soybean meal.
+Their rearing consumes more water per kilogram than pork, chicken or beef, and most insects are fed on high-quality agricultural by-products rather than waste, putting them in direct competition with existing animal feed.
+The issue of local biodiversity risk if insects escape into the wild has also been raised.